Unusualmay/learngit/readme.txt

 Edit in dev branch.
 Git is a version control system
-Git is a free software
+Git is a free software that is very good.
 Git has a mutable index called stage.
 Git tracks changes.
 Git changes one time.